monsieuroeuf/ians-after-effects-scripts/doc.md

 ## PropertyBank

+## beginUndoGroup

+Uses aequery's Layer.relatedLayers() to select all parents and children of the selected layers.

 ## useAEQ

 Selects all the "Stroke Width" properties on selected layers.

-## defaultMatch
+## selectStrokesAndFills

-Select Strokes and Fills

 Selects all strokes and fills on selected layers using the extremely nifty aeq function.
 It'll descend into groups and select strokes 'n' fills at any